maximocrv/signal_processing/README.md

 `BaseSignalProcessor.hpp/cpp`

-Base class from which the FourierTransform and TimeSignalProcessor classes are derived.
-Contains custom constructor that sets the time signal to a member variable, as well as saving functionality which are used in both derived classes.
+Base class from which the TimeSignalProcessor class is derived.
+Contains custom constructor that sets the time signal to a member variable, as well as saving functionality which is used in the derived processor class.
+Contains method for saving and generating the histogram.

 `FourierTransform.hpp/cpp`